networknt/light-doc/content/style/light-graphql-4j/graphql-common.md

 toc: false
 draft: false
 ---

-This module controls the configuration for GraphQL service and share some static variables with other modules to make the dependencies much simpler.
+This module contains common utilities and controls the configuration for GraphQL service and share some static variables with other modules to make the dependencies much simpler.

+The major part of this module is GraphqlConfig and it defines the path for the graphql endpoint and if the GraphiQL is enabled or not.

+Another part of this module is a utility class that is shared within all graphql modules.

 Here is an example of graphql.yml